ANNOUNCEMENT QUESTIONS AND ANSWERS

 What is Happening?

-We are about to embark on a significant project to move King’s High School to the Myton Road site and at the same time enhance the site in order to provide the best all-round educational experience for boys and girls between the ages of three and eighteen.
+We are embarking on a significant project to move King’s High School to the Myton Road site and at the same time enhance the site in order to provide the best all-round educational experience for boys and girls between the ages of three and eighteen.

 What will change and what will stay the same?